Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Performance Evaluation

 \section{Performance Evaluation}

+In this section, we compare several typical approaches introduced in the previous sections in terms of SE, computational complexity, and overhead.

-We consider a multiuser mmWave massive MIMO system, where a BS equipped with 64 antennas and 4 RF chains serves 3 single-antenna users.
+We consider a multiuser mmWave massive MIMO system, where a BS equipped with $N_{\textrm{T}}=64$ antennas and $N_{\textrm{RF}}=4$ RF chains serves $U=3$ single-antenna users.
 The mmWave massive MIMO channels are generated based on the Saleh-Valenzuela model.
-In Table~\ref{table_1}, we compare three beam training schemes and three channel estimation schemes.
+In Table~\ref{table_1}, we compare three beam training schemes and three channel estimation schemes, including partial beam sweeping \cite{X_Sun}, hierarchical beam training~\cite{Z_Xiao}, the MAB-based scheme~\cite{M_Hashemi}, the adaptive CS-based scheme~\cite{A_Alkhateeb}, the ESPRIT-based scheme~\cite{W_Ma_a}, and the deep CNN-based scheme~\cite{P_Dong}.